Obarun/66/doc/execl-envfile.md

 In this case the *key* will be removed from the environment after the substitution.

 Reusing the same variable or variable from the actual environment is allowed.
-In such case, variable name **must be** between `${}` to get it value.
-For intance, an environment file can be declared
+In such case, variable name **must be** between `${}` to get its value.
+For instance, an environment file can be declared

 ```
     PATH=/usr/local/bin:${PATH}